MK-Scribe/the_70_books/copied_texts/1-enoch/1-enoch.md

-**[19:1]** And Uriel said to me: 'Here shall stand the angels who have connected themselves with women, and their spirits assuming many different forms are defiling mankind and shall lead them astray into sacrificing to demons ⌈⌈as gods⌉⌉, (here shall they stand,) till ⌈⌈the day of⌉⌉ the great judgement in which they shall be judged till they are made an end of. **[19:2]** And the women also of the angels who went astray shall become sirens.' **[19:3]** And I, Enoch, alone saw the vision, the ends of all things: and no man shall see as I have seen.
+**[19:1]** And Uriel said to me: 'Here shall stand the angels who have connected themselves with women, and their spirits assuming many different forms are defiling mankind and shall lead them astray into sacrificing to demons as gods, (here shall they stand,) till the day of the great judgement in which they shall be judged till they are made an end of. **[19:2]** And the women also of the angels who went astray shall become sirens.' **[19:3]** And I, Enoch, alone saw the vision, the ends of all things: and no man shall see as I have seen.

-**[20:1]** And these are the names of the holy angels who watch. **[20:2]** Uriel, one of the holy angels, who is over the world and over Tartarus. **[20:3]** Raphael, one of the holy angels, who is over the spirits of men. **[20:4]** Raguel, one of the holy angels who †takes vengeance on† the world of the luminaries. **[20:5]** Michael, one of the holy angels, to wit, he that is set over the best part of mankind ⌈⌈and⌉⌉ over chaos. **[20:6]** Saraqâêl, one of the holy angels, who is set over the spirits, who sin in the spirit. **[20:7]** Gabriel, one of the holy angels, who is over Paradise and the serpents and the Cherubim. **[20:8]** Remiel, one of the holy angels, whom God set over those who rise.
+**[20:1]** And these are the names of the holy angels who watch. **[20:2]** Uriel, one of the holy angels, who is over the world and over Tartarus. **[20:3]** Raphael, one of the holy angels, who is over the spirits of men. **[20:4]** Raguel, one of the holy angels who takes vengeance on the world of the luminaries. **[20:5]** Michael, one of the holy angels, to wit, he that is set over the best part of mankind and over chaos. **[20:6]** Saraqâêl, one of the holy angels, who is set over the spirits, who sin in the spirit. **[20:7]** Gabriel, one of the holy angels, who is over Paradise and the serpents and the Cherubim. **[20:8]** Remiel, one of the holy angels, whom God set over those who rise.

-**[21:1]** And I proceeded to where things were chaotic. **[21:2]** And I saw there something horrible: I saw neither a heaven above nor a firmly founded earth, but a place chaotic and horrible. **[21:3]** And there I saw seven stars of the heaven bound together in it, like great mountains and burning with fire. **[21:4]** Then I said: 'For what sin are they bound, and on what account have they been cast in hither?' **[21:5]** Then said Uriel, one of the holy angels, who was with me, and was chief over them, and said: 'Enoch, why dost thou ask, and why art thou eager for the truth? **[21:6]** These are of the number of the stars ⌈of heaven⌉, which have transgressed the commandment of the Lord, and are bound here till ten thousand years, the time entailed by their sins, are consummated.' **[21:7]** And from thence I went to another place, which was still more horrible than the former, and I saw a horrible thing: a great fire there which burnt and blazed, and the place was cleft as far as the abyss, being full of great descending columns of fire: neither its extent or magnitude could I see, nor could I conjecture. **[21:8]** Then I said: 'How fearful is the place and how terrible to look upon!' **[21:9]** Then Uriel answered me, one of the holy angels who was with me, and said unto me: 'Enoch, why hast thou such fear and affright?'
-And I answered: 'Because of this fearful place, and because of the spectacle of the pain.' **[21:10]** And he said ⌈⌈unto me⌉⌉: 'This place is the prison of the angels, and here they will be imprisoned for ever.'
+**[21:1]** And I proceeded to where things were chaotic. **[21:2]** And I saw there something horrible: I saw neither a heaven above nor a firmly founded earth, but a place chaotic and horrible. **[21:3]** And there I saw seven stars of the heaven bound together in it, like great mountains and burning with fire. **[21:4]** Then I said: 'For what sin are they bound, and on what account have they been cast in hither?' **[21:5]** Then said Uriel, one of the holy angels, who was with me, and was chief over them, and said: 'Enoch, why dost thou ask, and why art thou eager for the truth? **[21:6]** These are of the number of the stars of heaven, which have transgressed the commandment of the Lord, and are bound here till ten thousand years, the time entailed by their sins, are consummated.' **[21:7]** And from thence I went to another place, which was still more horrible than the former, and I saw a horrible thing: a great fire there which burnt and blazed, and the place was cleft as far as the abyss, being full of great descending columns of fire: neither its extent or magnitude could I see, nor could I conjecture. **[21:8]** Then I said: 'How fearful is the place and how terrible to look upon!' **[21:9]** Then Uriel answered me, one of the holy angels who was with me, and said unto me: 'Enoch, why hast thou such fear and affright?'
+And I answered: 'Because of this fearful place, and because of the spectacle of the pain.' **[21:10]** And he said unto me: 'This place is the prison of the angels, and here they will be imprisoned for ever.'

-**[22:1]** And thence I went to another place, and he showed me in the west ⌈another⌉ great and high mountain [and] of hard rock.
+**[22:1]** And thence I went to another place, and he showed me in the west another great and high mountain and  of hard rock.

- E
+ **E**

-**[22:2]** And there was in it †four† hollow places, deep and wide and very smooth. †How† smooth are the hollow places and deep and dark to look at.
+**[22:2]** And there was in it four hollow places, deep and wide and very smooth.
+How smooth are the hollow places and deep and dark to look at.

-Gg
+**Gg**

-**[22:2]** And there were †four† hollow places in it, deep and very smooth: †three† of them were dark and one bright; and there was a fountain of water in its midst.
-And I said: '†How† smooth are these hollow places, and deep and dark to view.'
+**[22:2]** And there were four hollow places in it, deep and very smooth: three of them were dark and one bright; and there was a fountain of water in its midst.
+And I said: 'How smooth are these hollow places, and deep and dark to view.'

-**[22:3]** Then Raphael answered, one of the holy angels who was with me, and said unto me: 'These hollow places have been created for this very purpose, that the spirits of the souls of the dead should assemble therein, yea that all the souls of the children of men should assemble here.
-And these places have been made to receive them till the day of their judgement and till their appointed period ⌈till the period appointed⌉, till the great judgement (comes) upon them.'
+**[22:3]** Then Raphael answered, one of the holy angels who was with me, and said unto me: 'These hollow places have been created for this very purpose, that the spirits of the souls of the dead should assemble therein, yea that all the souls of the children of men should assemble here. **[22:4]** And these places have been made to receive them till the day of their judgement and till their appointed period ⌈till the period appointed⌉, till the great judgement (comes) upon them.'

- E
+ **E**

 **[22:5]** I saw the spirits of the children of men who were dead, and their voice went forth to heaven and made suit. **[22:6]** Then I asked Raphael the angel who was with me, and I said unto him: 'This spirit--whose is it whose voice goeth forth and maketh suit?'

- Gg
+ **Gg**

 **[22:5]** I saw (the spirit of) a dead man making suit, and his voice went forth to heaven and made suit. **[22:6]** And I asked Raphael the angel who was with me, and I said unto him: 'This spirit which maketh suit, whose is it, whose voice goeth forth and maketh suit to heaven?'